ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_xamarin_forms/_index.md

 ---
-title: Developing cross-platform applications with Xamarin Forms on Windows on Arm
+title: Develop cross-platform applications with Xamarin Forms on Windows on Arm

 minutes_to_complete: 30